ircv3/ircv3-specifications/extensions/chathistory.md

 #### `LATEST`
     CHATHISTORY LATEST <target> <* | timestamp=YYYY-MM-DDThh:mm:ss.sssZ | msgid=1234> <limit>
-Request the most recent messages that have been sent after and excluding the given `timestamp` or `msgid`.
-If a `*` is given instead of a timestamp or msgid, the server MUST use the current time as a timestamp.
-The number of messages returned MUST be equal to or less than `limit`.
+Request up to `limit` number of the most recent messages that have been sent.
+If a `timestamp` or `msgid` is given, the returned messages are restricted to those sent after and excluding that timestamp or msgid; if a `*` is given, no such restriction applies.
 If a `*` is not given, only one timestamp or msgid MUST be given, not both.

 This is useful for retrieving the latest conversation when first joining a channel or opening a query buffer.